Table of Contents

 A component’s license may not necessarily apply to each individual file or each line of code within a single file.
 This is because open source projects evolve from the contributions of hundreds or even thousands of community members, all from different sources.

-Any open source component could be dependent on a myriad of licenses that you might be unable to identify without performing a scan.
+Any open source component could be dependent on a myriad of licenses that you might be unable to identify without performing an in-depth scan.
 With each license there could be different conditions and imposed obligations.

 Scanned license information allows users to identify problematic licenses or receive notification of unlicensed or unstandardized licenses.

-When enabled, the plugin scans the files in all packages in a registry and flags potential license issues.
+When enabled, the plugin scans files in all packages in a registry, compares licenses to the active license policy and flags potential license issues.
 Identified licenses for a package are then displayed as license badges.
 A package can have one or multiple license badges (packages can have multiple licenses).

 In addition, if no license information is found for a package, this will be flagged as a potential license issue.
 Packages that are not licensed are normally copyrighted and further investigation may be needed.